Durga Puja – Date, Significance, Rituals and Puja Celebrations

 The start of the festival sees large, beautifully decorated statues of Goddess Durga.
 They are installed in homes and podiums all over the city.
 At the end of the festival, the statues are marched through the streets, along with music and dancing, and then immersed in the water.

-The festival begins with Mahalaya, a day where Shakta Hindus remember the loved ones who have died, as well as the advent of Durga.
-It is also known as the day of Kalash Staphan.
+The festival begins with Mahalaya, a day where Shakta Hindus remember the loved ones who have died and the advent of Durga.
+It is also known as the Day of Kalash Staphan.

 The next most significant day of Durga Puja celebrations is the sixth day, called Shashthi where the local community welcomes the goddess and festive celebrations are inaugurated.

-On the seventh day (Saptami), eighth (Ashtami) and ninth (Navami), the goddess along with Lakshmi, Saraswati, Ganesha and Kartikeya are revered and these days mark the main Puja (worship) with recitation of the scriptures, the legends of Durga in Devi Mahatmya and social visits by families to elaborately decorated and lighted up temples and pandals (theatre like stages)
+On the seventh day (Saptami), eighth (Ashtami), and ninth (Navami), the goddess along with Lakshmi, Saraswati, Ganesha, and Kartikeya are revered and these days mark the main Puja (worship) with a recitation of the scriptures, the legends of Durga in Devi Mahatmya and social visits by families to elaborately decorated and lighted up temples and pandals (theatre like stages)

 What Rituals are Performed During Durga Puja?